-ii.
-New drivers or relatively inexperienced drivers are more likely to dent their vehicle.
+- New drivers or relatively inexperienced drivers are more likely to dent their vehicles.
 Hence it is recommended to go for Zero Depreciation cover in such cases.

-iii.
-People driving long distance expose themselves to risk of accident and are generally at a higher risk.
+- People driving the long distance to expose themselves to the risk of accidents and are generally at a higher risk.

-What are the Limitations of a Zero Depreciation Cover:
+What are the Limitations of a Zero Depreciation Cover in car insurance :